bigbadcyborg/bigbadcyborg/README.md

 🔭 I’m currently working on ... finishing my B.S. in Computer Science

-🌱 I’m currently studying ... for compTIA Security+ certification test
+🌱 I’m currently studying ... for the compTIA Security+ certification test

 👯 I’m looking to collaborate on ... automated trading through binance API